Bismuth-Forge/bismuth/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-  SPDX-FileCopyrightText: 2018-2019 Eon S. Jeon <esjeon@hyunmu.am>
+  SPDX-FileCopyrightText: 2021 Mikhail Zolotukhin <mail@genda.life>
   SPDX-License-Identifier: MIT
 -->

 ---

 name: Bug report
-about: Create a report to help us improve
+about: Create a report that something is not working as intended
-title: ""
+title: "[BUG]: "
 labels: bug
-assignees: ""
+assignees: ''

 ---

-**Symptom**
+## Summary

-A simple description of the problem you're experiencing.
+Quick summary of the problem

-**How to Reproduce**

-1. Launch '....'
+## To Reproduce

+Steps to reproduce the behavior:

+1. Go to '...'
-2. Press key '....'
+2. Click on '....'
+3. Scroll down to '....'
-3. See error
+4. See error

-**Expected behavior**
+## Expected behavior

-A concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.

-**Environment**

-- Distro: [e.g. Ubuntu 18.04, Debian 9.5, Archlinux]
-- KWin version: [e.g. 5.14.2]
-- Krohnkite version: [e.g. 0.1, git commit]
-- List of KWin scripts in use: [e.g. MinimizeAll, VideoWall]

-**Notes**
-Anything that you want to tell developers about.
+## Screenshots

+If applicable, add screenshots to help explain your problem.

+## System info

+Platform: X11/Wayland
+Plasma Version: 5.23/master
+Bismuth version: 1.0/master (please add latest commit hash)

+## Additional context

+Add any other context about the problem here.